Yelp/mrjob/docs/guides/writing-mrjobs.rst

 :py:func:`test_for_kitty()` is filtered by :command:`grep` to have "kitty" in it.

 .. _job-protocols:

 Protocols
 ---------

-mrjob assumes that all data is newline-delimited bytes.
-It automatically serializes and deserializes these bytes using :term:`protocols <protocol>`.
+Hadoop streaming assumes that all data is newline-delimited bytes.
+By default, mrjob assumes all output is in JSON format, but it can actually read and write lines in any format by using protocols.

+(If you need to read non-line-based data, see :ref:`raw-input`, below.)

 Each job has an :term:`input protocol`, an :term:`output protocol`, and an :term:`internal protocol`.